-estimates of the Box-Cox model accurately estimate λ and the random coefficients of product attributes when the underlying preferences include a logarithmic function of income, although it overestimates the average price responsiveness α .
-We also observe that Box-Cox model accurately recovers the distribution of price-sensitivity (columns labeled 'Coeff.
-Var'), as well as the elasticity-curvature pairs.
+In Scenarios (4) and (5), the researcher models consumer price-sensitivities flexibly using a Box-Cox transformation of outside expenditure and estimates the income parameter λ .
+The estimates of the Box-Cox model accurately estimate λ and the random coefficients of product attributes when the underlying preferences include a logarithmic function of income, although it overestimates the average price responsiveness α .
+We also observe that Box-Cox model accurately recovers the distribution of price sensitivity (columns labeled 'Coeff.
+Var'), as well as the elasticitycurvature pairs.

-Scenarios (6) and (7) address mis-specification biases of imposing particular price-income interactions when the true data-generating process is Box-Cox.
+Scenarios (6) and (7) address misspecification biases of imposing particular price-income interactions when the true data-generating process is Box-Cox.
 Scenario (6) assumes the logarithmic transformation of outside good spending, while Scenario (7) assumes quasi-linear preferences of Nevo (2001).
-The assumed logarithmic specification leads to a particularly large mis-specification bias in all estimated parameters.
+The assumed logarithmic specification leads to a particularly large misspecification bias in all estimated parameters.
 The large positive average bias for the random coefficients on the characteristic, σ_x , leads to greater substitution within inside products than the true data, while the average bias of -2.2 for the constant random coefficient indicates greater substitution to the outside option than the true data.
-Not surprisingly, the economic implications are significant as the average estimated elasticity is -1.95, or 0.55 points less elastic than the true data-generating process, while he average estimated curvature is 0.69 points above the true data-generating process.
-The researcher, therefore, would tend over-estimate both market power and pass-through.
-Moreover, specifying log preferences ex ante amounts to imposing a different rate of change of the demand elasticity with income from the true relationship under Box-Cox preferences, leading to much greater heterogeneity in price sensitivity than the underlying data.
+Not surprisingly, the economic implications are significant as the average estimated elasticity is -1.95, or 0.55 points less elastic than the true data-generating process, while the average estimated curvature is 0.69 points above the true data-generating process.
+The researcher, therefore, would overestimate both market power and pass-through.
+Moreover, specifying log preferences ex-ante amounts to imposing a different rate of change of the demand elasticity with income from the true relationship under Box-Cox preferences, leading to much greater heterogeneity in price sensitivity than the underlying data.
 Such a bias has consequences for welfare calculations, especially since solving for changes in consumer surplus requires accounting for income effects.
-If the researcher assumes that preferences are quasi-linear, instead, as in scenario (7), the estimated elasticity of -2.66 understates firms' true market power while the estimated curvature is 0.22 points below the true data indicating the estimated model will under-predict the firm pass-through.
+If the researcher assumes that preferences are quasi-linear, instead, as in scenario (7), the estimated elasticity of -2.66 understates firms' true market power while the estimated curvature is 0.22 points below the true data, indicating the estimated model will under-predict the firm pass-through.

-The final two columns of Table 1 demonstrate that mis-specification impacts the distribution of estimated elasticity-curvature pairs among products.
-Looking across the different data-generating processes we observe that the shape of the distribution of price sensitivities, via the income distribution, determines the relationship between demand elasticities and curvature, i.e., the demand manifold.
-Imposing specific distributions of price sensitivities - Scenarios (6)-(7) - results in a flipped sign of the correlation between product-level elasticities and curvatures, or the slope of the manifold, leading to a mischaracterization of the relationship between market power and pass-through among the products.
-This could have large consequences for the evaluation of the economic effects of mergers, cost changes, taxation, or tariffs, particularly for different consumer and firm types.
+The final two columns of Table 1 demonstrate that misspecification impacts the distribution of estimated elasticity-curvature pairs among products.
+Looking across the different data-generating processes, we observe that the shape of the distribution of price sensitivities via the income distribution determines the relationship between demand elasticities and curvature, i.e., , the demand manifold.
+Imposing specific distributions of price sensitivities - Scenarios (6)-(7) - results in a flipped sign of the correlation between product-level elasticities and curvatures, or the slope of the manifold, leading to a mischaracterization of the relationship between market power and